 On the evening of the 19th June 2013, Cheryl Bacon’s mistake was not her decision to hold a public meeting in ‘Closed Session’ (her words) - which was unlawful - but to decide that her get out of jail free card was to lie about and libel five members of the public by asserting that they were disrupting her meeting in a variety of ways.

 The fateful meeting was attended by six members of the public, Michael Barnbrook, Elwyn Bryant, Nicholas Dowling, Peter Gussman, Danny Hackett and Malcolm Knight.
 All of them regular attendees at council meetings and Danny since May 2014 a Labour councillor in Bexley’s Lesnes Abbey ward.

 Nicholas Dowling’s request to audio record the meeting was immediately refused by chairman Cheryl Bacon.
-Her husband councillor Gareth Bacon, the cabinet member who Mrs. Bacon is paid £8,802 a year to scrutinise, called out that if Nicholas attempted to record the meeting he would be ejected.
+Her husband councillor Gareth Bacon, the cabinet member (at the time) who Mrs. Bacon was paid £8,802 a year to scrutinise, called out that if Nicholas attempted to record the meeting he would be ejected.